 Minecraft Winter Mansion

 Tired of surviving in a winter biome in the game without a house that slaps?
 Embrace the design of the Minecraft Winter Mansion and build yourself a crib that dazzles right off the bat.
-This absolute behemoth of a build is one of the best Minecraft survival house ideas that make Creepers and co seem puny to deal with.
+This absolute behemoth of a build is one of the best survival houses that you can make that make Creepers and co seem puny to deal with.
 It’s reassuring to know that most of the build comprises Oak Planks, about 858 of them, to be precise, and Dark Oak Planks too.

 Large Oak Minecraft House